smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 ### Quick Notes

-:keyboard: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The examples provided are written in Microsofts SQL Server T-SQL.
+:keyboard: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The examples provided are written in Microsoft SQL Server T-SQL.
 The provided SQL statements can be easily modified to fit your flavor of SQL.

 :mailbox: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I welcome any corrections, new tricks, new techniques, dead links, misspellings, or bugs!